 - Belmont Abbey College.
 In addition to their traditional criminal justice and security studies program, Belmont Abbey also offers an Adult Degree Program (ADP) designed for adults who need to attend college in a manner other than a traditional day school program.

 - University of Tennessee at Chattanooga.
-Beginning in Fall 2010, UT at Chattanooga has a new on-line degree program in criminal justice, specifically designed for individuals who have completed a two year degree (or equivalent) and would like to pursue a Bachelors Degree in Criminal Justice.
+UT at Chattanooga has an on-line degree program in criminal justice, specifically designed for individuals who have completed a two year degree (or equivalent) and would like to pursue a Bachelors Degree in Criminal Justice.

 - Lees McRae College.
 Beginning January 2014, Lees McRae College offers a BAAS in Criminal Justice that builds upon the associate’s degree in Criminal Justice.
 The program is designed for working, adult learners and available totally online.
 Since the program builds on the associate’s degree, prerequisites are not necessary and students who need additional general education courses can take them after entering the program.
 This 51 credit hour program can be completed in two years.